pawnu/pawnu.github.io/README.md

-# DevSecOps Projects
+# DevSecOps Pipelines

-Listed are some of my personal DevSecOps projects and their progresses.
+Listed are some of my personal DevSecOps pipeline projects and their progresses.

 They are based on my interests and some popular tools used in the industry.
-I tried to vary each pipeline tooling in order to learn and overcome whatever challenge would present itself in CI/CD pipeline.
+I tried to vary each pipeline tooling in order to learn and overcome whatever challenge would present itself during the process.

 - [x] Python Jenkins Declarative pipeline
 - [x] JAVA AWS cloud-native Pipeline